maqifrnswa/PCSI/docs/index.md

 * Connect to hardware TNCs using KISS serial or KISS TCP connections
 * Connect to sound card modems such as fldigi or direworlf to use any of those modes and hardware!
 * Therefore it's compatible with HF modes using fldigi or anything that accepts KISS connections
-* The software transmits packets compatible with the APRS network, so it is possible to relay images using the APRS network.
-(Use this with caution as APRS networks may not have the spare capacity in all regions, and images that are not timely or tactical may not be well suited for APRS.)
+* The software transmits packets compatible with the APRS hardware and software, so it is possible to relay images using them.
+(However, you should avoid using APRS frequencies.
+Instead, use frequency OBJECTS on APRS to indicate the frequency your images will be broadcast.)

-Also included is the specification for the [pseudorandom data packet (PDP) protocol](./spec.md) that enables PCSI.
+Also included is the specification for the [pseudorandom datagram payload (PDP) protocol](./spec.md) that enables PCSI, and a [tutorial on how PCSI works](./details.html).

 Development information is available on [the project Github page](https://github.com/maqifrnswa/PCSI)